Sparse Autoencoders are Topic Models: Conclusion

 \section{Conclusion}

-We have shown that SAEs can be understood as topic models by extending LDA to embedding spaces and deriving the SAE objective as the corresponding MAP estimator.
+We have shown that SAEs can be understood as topic models by introducing a continuous topic model inspired by LDA and deriving the SAE objective as the corresponding MAP estimator under specific conditions.
 Under this view, SAE features function as thematic components that combine to explain embeddings, rather than as monosemantic or steerable mechanisms.
 Building on this, we proposed SAE-TMs, a framework in which SAEs are pretrained once to learn reusable topic atoms and later interpreted and merged for downstream datasets.
-Our experiments show that SAE-TMs yield coherent and diverse topics across five text and three image datasets, outperforming strong neural topic modeling baselines.
-We further used SAE-TMs to compare thematic structure across image datasets and to analyze changes in themes in woodblock prints.
-By separating foundational topic learning from downstream interpretation, SAE-TMs provide a stable and scalable approach to topic modeling across modalities.
+Our experiments show that SAE-TMs yield coherent and diverse topics across five text and three image datasets, outperforming strong Neural Topic Modeling baselines.
+We further use SAE-TMs to compare thematic structure across image datasets and to analyze changes in themes in woodblock prints.

+Concretely, SAE-TMs make five contributions to topic modeling.
+First, ours is the first derivation that casts the SAE objective as MAP inference under a topic model, providing a principled grounding for SAEs as topic-discovery tools.
+Second, the topic count $K'$ can be varied freely after pretraining via merging, with no retraining required.
+Third, SAE-TMs operate entirely in latent embedding space.
+They reconstruct the embedding rather than a bag-of-words, making them easily applicable across modalities.
+Fourth, SAE-TMs decouple topic learning (the frozen SAE) from interpretation (post-hoc word-emission learning), giving practitioners flexibility in how topics are represented.
+Fifth, every merged topic is transparently composed of its fine-grained atoms, which supports interpretability at multiple scales.

 However, some limitations remain.
-SAE feature interpretation can be improved, embeddings may contain non-thematic structure, and activation strengths do not always align with topic importance.
-Training or finetuning SAEs directly on smaller datasets is also a natural extension.
+SAE feature interpretation can be improved, and activation strengths do not always align with topic importance.
+Document embeddings also encode non-thematic information, such as sentiment, document length, or stylistic features, which SAE-TMs may encode alongside thematic structure.
+However, this is a property shared by all embedding-based topic models, including CombinedTM and FASTopic, and is not specific to our approach.

+Several extensions of the SAE-TM framework follow naturally from our analysis.
+Assumption (A3) of \cref{sec:method:l1sparsitysaederivation} restricts our derivation to SAE variants with independent features, but recent hierarchical SAEs, such as Matryoshka SAEs \citep{nabeshima2024matryoshka} that train nested codebooks at multiple scales, and Matching-Pursuit SAEs \citep{costa2025flat} that explicitly model hierarchical structure over directions, relax this assumption and suggest extensions toward hierarchical topic models.
+We see formalizing this connection and developing the corresponding inference procedure as a promising direction for future work.

 Taken together, this work presents a unified theoretical framework, a practical modeling approach, and applications that underscore an effective role for SAEs in data analysis and representation research.